-To secure power from the Power Source proceed as follows: STEP 1: Turn off all loads and open output circuit breaker if provided.
-STEP 2: Rotate the Mode Select Switch to the OFF position.
+STEP 1: Turn off all loads and open output circuit breaker if provided.

+- STEP 2: Rotate the Mode Select Switch to the OFF position.
 Verify that the OFF lamp is lit.
-Verify that the STANDBY and ON lamps are extinguished.
+Verify that the STANDBY and ON lamps are extinguished. - 2.
+Secure all power; no power applied to either the Power Source or the Load.